 Both of these fees are charged to the lender who then, usually, passes the cost on to the borrower.
 These fees keep USDA loans subsidy-neutral, which means that any losses incurred by the program are paid for by these fees instead of taxpayer dollars.
 Depending on the needs of the program, the fees can change annually.

-Other USDA mortgage costs might include:
+Other USDA mortgage costs

 Pros and cons of USDA loans

 The benefits of a USDA home loan include less stringent credit score guidelines and no down payment requirement.
 There is also no formal loan limit, unlike FHA loans.
-This can be a great program for homebuyers on a budget that are flexible about where they live.
+This can be a great program for homebuyers on a budget who are flexible about where they live.
 The cons mostly have to do with restrictions, like those on where you can buy or how much your family can make.

 - No down payment required

 - Available for both purchasing property and refinancing

 - Often come with low, fixed interest rates